okok7711/sys-http/README.md

 These are the currently available routes:

-- `/` - Health check to see if the sysmodule is running
+- GET   `/` - Health check to see if the sysmodule is running
-- `/refreshMetadata` - Refreshes the game metadata used to power other routes
+- GET   `/refreshMetadata` - Refreshes the game metadata used to power other routes
-- `/titleId` - Returns the title Id of the game
+- GET   `/titleId` - Returns the title Id of the game
-- `/readHeap?offset=<hex>&size=<hex>` - Read values from the heap
+- GET   `/readHeap?offset=<hex>&size=<hex>` - Read values from the heap
+- POST  `/input` - Input Button presses to the Switch

 ### TODO
 - [ ] Endpoint to grab current screen
 - [ ] Documentation
-- [ ] POST endpoint for pressing buttons
+- [x] POST endpoint for pressing buttons
 - [ ] Fix reading heap, etc.
+- [ ] Account Data

 ## Credits